joolstorrentecalo/gitlab-foss/doc/development/policies.md

 The Ruby gem source is available in the [declarative-policy](https://gitlab.com/gitlab-org/ruby/gems/declarative-policy) GitLab project.

-For information about naming and conventions, please refer to [Permission conventions page](permissions/conventions.md).

 ## Managing Permission Rules

 Permissions are broken into two parts: `conditions` and `rules`.
 Conditions are boolean expressions that can access the database and the environment, while rules are statically configured combinations of expressions and other rules that enable or prevent certain abilities.
 For an ability to be allowed, it must be enabled by at least one rule, and not prevented by any.